ItzRez021/Podeman-django/README.md

 To upload images (e.g., product photos), place your files inside the 'media/(path)/ directory:

-Creating Virtual Environment
+# Creating Virtual Environment
 It is recommended to create a Python virtual environment before running the project to isolate dependencies.

-Steps to create and activate a virtual environment:
+Steps to create and activate a virtual environment

 1.Open your terminal or command prompt.
 2. Navigate to your project directory: